jacekturek/fuzyecon/developement_model.md

 # The model:

-* some theory can be modeled using AI
+* theory can be modeled (AI)
-* planning can include which features and data can be seen
+* planning can include which features can be seen
-* implementation is introducing the data into the model
+* implementation is introducing data into model